BitcoinUnlimited/ElectrsCash/doc/spec/EIP-cashaccount.md

 ## blockchain.cashaccount.lookup

-Return a (optionally partal) sorted list of transactions that match cashaccount name and blockheight from given offset, total number of results and hash of the block for blockheight.
-The full transactions are returned for the client to decode the payment infromation.
+Return a sorted list of transactions that match cashaccount name and blockheight from given offset, number of results and the hash of the block at given blockheight.
+The full transactions are returned for the client to decode the payment infromation and verify the transaction itself.

 The transactions are sorted by their little endian hash value (same as canonical transaction order as inlemented on the Bitcoin Cash network).